breezy-codes/computer-networks-guide/cisco/installing-cisco-arch.md

 # How to install CISCO Packet Tracer in Arch Linux

+This guide will walk you through the steps to install CISCO Packet Tracer on an Arch Linux system.
+Packet Tracer is a powerful network simulation tool widely used for learning and practicing networking concepts.
+It is technically available on AUR (Arch User Repository), but the installation process requires some additional steps compared to Debian-based systems.

 ## Download CISCO Packet Tracer

 To download CISCO head to the following link and download the deb package for Linux.